jared-richard-clarke/student/notes/parser-combinators/parser-improved/parsec-types.md

 # Parsec Types

-A small sample of types in **Parsec** that implement consumer-based parsing as described in **Parsec: Direct Style Parser Combinators For The Real World** by Daan Leijen and Erik Meijer
+A small sample of types in **Parsec** that implement consumer-based parsing as described in **Parsec: Direct Style Parser Combinators For The Real World** by Daan Leijen and Erik Meijer.

+**Side Note**: This particular version is implemented as a monad transformer, which is not covered in Leijen and Meijer's paper.
+The type alias `Parsec` for `ParsecT s u Identity` is closer to their original vision.

 ```haskell
 newtype ParsecT s u m a